Kizaki

 • keep principal fields focused on authorization and UI identity

-That last point matters the most.
-The principal block should expose the values the rest of your platform logic actually needs, not mirror every user-related field in your database.
+The principal block should expose only the values your platform logic actually uses.
+It is not a mirror of every user-related field in your database.

 Use The Authenticated Principal